 Is an MBA worth it?
 5 things to consider

-You’re not one to back down from your goals—you know what you want out of life and you have plenty of ambition.
+You’re not one to back down from your goals—you’re focused and have plenty of ambition.
 In fact, your drive for success has you thinking about earning a Master of Business Administration (MBA) degree.
-After all, the MBA has long been considered the gold standard of business credentials.
-Who wouldn’t want those coveted three letters behind their name on a business card?
+After all, it has long been considered the gold standard of business credentials.

 What is the true value of an MBA?
 5 things to keep in mind

-Deciding if an MBA is worth the investment is a very personal decision.
+Deciding if the cost is worth the investment is a very personal decision.
 There is no universal answer.
 You’ll want to take these considerations to heart to make the best decision for your future.

 1. Your long-term career aspirations

-If you’re thinking about going back to school to earn an MBA, you first need to consider your long-term career goals.
-Does having an MBA align with the type of career you desire?
+If you’re considering going back to school, you first need to define your long-term career goals.
+Does your degree align with the type of career you desire?
 And will it give you the advantage you need to get there?

 “An MBA gives you instant credibility when you walk into the room,” Dr. Eckmann says.
 She goes on to explain this prestigious credential is typically associated with individuals who have more authority and influence throughout their careers.

-If you’d like to take on more responsibility and drive strategic business decisions, earning an MBA may be the right move for you.
+If you’d like to take on more responsibility and drive strategic business decisions, earning an MBA may be worth it for you.
 However, don’t think of it as a quick career fix—it’s a long-term investment in your future.

 Start by identifying the types of job titles you might be interested in pursuing throughout your career.
-To help you understand the available options, we analyzed job postings seeking candidates with an MBA from the past year.* These were some of the top job titles:
+To help you understand the available options, we analyzed job postings seeking candidates with this credential from the past year.* These were some of the top job titles for MBA holders:

 - Business analyst